objectives materials technology background activities assessment resources

 2. Interview someone in another language about a seasonal celebration.
 Using a seasonal round calendar makes the process easier.
 This guide has French and Spanish versions of the Seasonal Round Worksheet.

 3. Research traditional music or crafts related to seasonal celebrations.
 Start with the Creole State Exhibit--Ritual, Festival, and Religion and the Louisiana Folklife Photo Gallery.
+Share research in a computer slide show or podcast.

 5. Design a celebration to mark a seasonal change in your classroom.
 Brainstorm with students, collaborate with music and art specialists, and invite parents.
-Document the event, including the planning stages, with photographs, video recording, notes to include in an exhibit or notebook in conjunction with enacting the celebration.
+Document the event, including the planning stages, with photographs, video recording, and notes to include in an exhibit or notebook in conjunction with enacting the celebration.

 6. Trade information about seasonal round celebrations, activities, and environmental changes in your region with students in another region through an Internet student exchange connection.

-Unit IX Part 1 Lesson 3 Resources
+Unit IX Resources

 Unit IX Outline